 I'm a founder at FableLabs and this is my story

 Simple.
 Humans are fundamentally WIRED for stories.
 Before we learned to write in 3200 B.C., we told stories to pass information down through each generation.
-Those able to absorb these stories were able to survive and reproduce (the rest were probably consumed by lions).
-Stories have the ability to TEACH us, INSPIRE us, make us CRY, make us LAUGH.
+Those of us that were able to absorb these stories survived and reproduced (the rest were probably consumed by lions).
+Stories have the ability to TEACH us, INSPIRE us, make us CRY, and make us LAUGH.
 Stories may very well be the most valuable intangible asset in our lives.

 But modern storytelling has been a hits-driven, risky business as storytellers work with no data, archaic tools, and old media distribution models that haven't changed in decades.
 Technology has made just about every aspect of our lives more interactive and we believe storytelling is ripe for change.
 The greatest stories of our generation have all been passive and that's about to change.

 FableLabs turns anyone with a mobile phone and idea into an interactive storyteller.
 The gaming industry has done an amazing job with stories about knights defeating dragons to save helpless princesses but we think it's time to make room for other genres of storytelling.
 We can't wait to see what you can do with our tools!